aveaustin/Data-Visualization-Portfolio/README.md

 # What I hope to learn
 I'm hoping to develop and refine skills in data visualization.
 Following this course, I'm hoping that my work will boast clean and easily-understood graphics and visuals which provide clear context to my findings.
 I think we have all seen _bad_ data visualization attempts (I've even produces some myself), but it's typically easier to say something is bad than to actually fix it.
 Hopefully this course will allow me to achieve both throughout my future work.
-Following graduation, I will work as a data engineer at ~~redacted~~.
+Following graduation I will be working as a data engineer, and will gladly discuss that further in person!

 # Portfolio
 You can find some of my work below